New Versions of Gradient Temporal Difference Learning: Review of GTD algorithm

 \end{problem} where $\Pi$ is the projection onto the range space of $\Phi$, denoted by $R(\Phi)$: $\Pi(x):=\argmin_{x'\in R(\Phi)} \|x-x'\|_{D^{\beta}}^2$.
 The projection can be performed by the matrix multiplication: we write $\Pi(x):=\Pi x$, where $\Pi:=\Phi(\Phi^T D^{\beta} \Phi)^{-1}\Phi^T D^{\beta}$.
-Note that in the objective of~\cref{problem:2}, $d^{\beta}$ depends on the behavior policy, $\beta$, while $P^{\pi}$ and $R^{\pi}$ depend on the target policy, $\pi$, that we want to evaluate.
-This structure allows us to obtain an off-policy learning algorithm.
-It can be done by the importance sampling~\cite{precup2001off} or sub-sampling techniques~\cite{sutton2009convergent}.
-Some properties related to~\cref{problem:2} are summarized below for convenience and completeness.
-Their proofs are given in~Appendix~\ref{app:1}. \begin{lemma} The following statements hold true: \begin{enumerate} \item A solution of~\cref{problem:2} exists and unique.
+Note that minimizing the objective means minimizing the error of the projected Bellman equation $\Phi \theta = \Pi (R^\pi + \gamma P^\pi \Phi \theta )$ with respect to $ \|\cdot\|_{D^\beta}$.
+Moreover, note that in the objective of~\cref{problem:2}, $d^{\beta}$ depends on the behavior policy, $\beta$, while $P^{\pi}$ and $R^{\pi}$ depend on the target policy, $\pi$, that we want to evaluate.
+This structure allows us to obtain an off-policy learning algorithm through the importance sampling~\cite{precup2001off} or sub-sampling techniques~\cite{sutton2009convergent}.
+Throughout the paper, we adopt the following standard assumption. \begin{assumption} $\Phi ^T D^{\beta} (\gamma P^\pi - I)\Phi $ is nonsingular, where $I$ denotes the identity matrix with an appropriate dimension. \end{assumption} Note that~\cref{assumption:2} is common in the literature, and is adopted in~\cite{sutton2009convergent,sutton2009fast,ghiassian2020gradient} for convergence of GTD algorithms.
+Some properties related to~\cref{problem:2} are summarized below for convenience and completeness. \begin{lemma} The following statements hold true: \begin{enumerate} \item A solution of~\cref{problem:2} exists, and is unique.